garrandall/popular-music-data/tracks/hot-wire-al-green.md

 I got a hot wire from my baby
 (From my baby)
-Ooh, what a sweet little telegram
+Oh what a sweet little telegram
 (From my baby)

 She wrote, darling, I love you